at St. Ignatius Mission

 – Patrick J. Twohy, S.J.

-Visions came in the late 1700’s to Chief Shining Shirt of the Pend d’Oreille tribe in Mission Valley, Montana, that one day men would come in black robes and teach important new truths about religion.
+Visions came in the late 1700’s to Chief Shining Shirt of the Pend d’Oreille Salish in Mission Valley, Montana, that one day men would come in black robes and teach important new truths about religion.
 Some years later Catholic Iroquois spread throughout the West working as canoemen for the Hudson’s Bay Company.
 They too spoke of a new religion and of men in black robes who carried a crucifix and said a great prayer.